 Ingredients

-- One 10 to 12 lb turkey, neck and giblets removed
+- 10 to 13 lb turkey (fresh or frozen and fully defrosted), neck and giblets removed

 - Salt and freshly ground black pepper